Edinburgh Tramway, United Kingdom

 The light rail scheme passed its final legal hurdles in the Scottish Parliament at the end of 2007, having been within a hair's breadth of cancellation when political control was gained by the minority Scottish National Party, its members believing that the tramway money could be better spent on road improvement schemes across the country.
 However, concerns that the project would overrun on costs were not supported by an independent audit, and other political groups finally forced the project through Parliament by a narrow vote.

-Edinburgh Tram is managed by the city council's arms-length company Transport Initiatives Edinburgh (TIE), and the operator will be Transdev.
-The primary funders are a consortium of the Scottish Executive, Edinburgh City Council and developers, including Forth Ports.
+The primary funders were a consortium of the Scottish Executive, Edinburgh City Council and developers, including Forth Ports.

-Phase 1 of Edinburgh Tram concentrates on running from the airport in the west to Newhaven in the heart of the Leith Docks commercial and leisure development area, running via the city centre and calling at Haymarket and Waverley national rail stations.
+Phase 1 of Edinburgh Tram runs 14km from Edinburgh Airport in the west to Newhaven in the heart of the Leith Docks commercial and leisure development area, running via the city centre and calling at Haymarket and Waverley national rail stations.

-The total cost of the project (for the first two routes) is £600m, and it is hoped that this will come in under budget, allowing the savings to be used for a Phase 1b from the Haymarket to Granton, and running close to Western General Hospital.
+The total cost of the project (for the first two routes) was £600m, and it was hoped that this would come in under budget, allowing the savings to be used for a Phase 1b from the Haymarket to Granton, and running close to Western General Hospital.

-Later phases will include the completion of an outer circle via a short connecting line between Granton Square and Newhaven, and also a branch from Ingliston Park and Ride to Newbridge North.
+Later phases of the tramway project included the completion of an outer circle via a short connecting line between Granton Square and Newhaven, and also a branch from Ingliston Park and Ride to Newbridge North.

-As both trams and Lothian Buses will be owned by the City of Edinburgh Council, fares will be the same for equivalent journeys.
-New ticket machines were installed at key city centre bus stops in 2007 so passengers can experience using them.
+As both trams and Lothian Buses are owned by the City of Edinburgh Council, fares are the same for equivalent journeys.
+Tram ticket vending machines and validators are located at every tram stop.

 It is proposed that an initial frequency of six trams per hour will run across the first phase.
 This will climb to 12 an hour from St Andrew Square to the foot of Leith Walk.